node-red/node-red-nodegen/docs/index.md

 ## Known Issues
 - In the Node generator command, you cannot use --tgz option and --icon option simultaneously because it has an asynchronous problem.
-- The value of `info.title` in the Open API document has to start with an alphabet (not a number) because it will be used in the variable name in the generated code.
+- The value of `info.title` in the OpenAPI document has to start with an alphabet (not a number) because it will be used in the variable name in the generated code.